 - Learn tools and strategies to address bias and create equity and inclusion

 Managing Implicit Bias: Creating Awareness and Building Inclusion

 Instructor: Ryan Kimura - (415) 557-4861 | Dan Esparza - (415) 557-4962 | Ishani Baruah - (415) 749-2544 | Julieta Kusnir - (415) 557-4965

 Please review carefully.
 EDI cancellations must be requested at least 10 days prior to the webinar.
 Individuals who do not cancel prior to the cancellation date will be charged the full amount of the program.
 In this case, you will have a one-time only chance to reschedule within the same fiscal year, at no additional cost.

-Over 2,500 City and County of San Francisco Employees have taken the Creating an Inclusive Environment Training.
+Over 4,500 City and County of San Francisco Employees have taken the Managing Implicit Bias Training.
 Participating departments include: